TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 15/Romans 15.13.md

 ---

-Now the God of hope fill you with all joy and peace in believing, that ye may abound in hope, in the power of the Holy Spirit.
+Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope, in the power of the Holy Spirit.